singh-l/Machine-Learning-Hello-Program/README.md

 assumes Python version 2.7 or 3.5+.

 There are 5 key libraries that you will need to install.
-Below is a list of the Python SciPy libraries required for this tutorial:
+Below is a list of the Python SciPy libraries required for this: scipy, numpy, matplotlib, pandas, sklearn

-scipy

-numpy

-matplotlib

-pandas

-sklearn